-The pain relief results from injecting a locally acting anesthetic drug into the epidural space, located just outside the lining covering the spinal cord.
-The drug effectively blocks the transmission of pain sensations through the nerves that pass through that portion of the epidural space before connecting with the spinal cord.
+The pain relief results from injecting an anesthetic drug into the epidural space, located just outside the lining the covers the spinal cord.
+The drug blocks the transmission of pain sensations through the nerves that pass through that portion of the epidural space before connecting with the spinal cord.

 - patterned breathing

 - transcutaneous electrical nerve stimulation (TENS)

 Labor can be artificially induced in several ways.
 The method chosen will depend on several factors, including: